 After the block has been moved the line numbering will be wrong because the line numbers are not altered.
 So after using MOVE it is essential to renumber the program.
-The RENUM command may not always renumber all references to moved lines.
-Any reference not renumbered will be listed as 'Undefined line', and must be corrected manually.

-MOVE 200,340,1200 RENUM
+MOVE 200,340,1200 RENUM PRINTOFF - turn off printer echo